FurkanToprak/dpu/README.md

 ### List raw OD JSON files logged on evolver

+#### Beware
+Make sure to follow through the entire calibration prompt.
+Once the graphs are closed, the command line will prompt you to update the calibrations on the eVOLVER machine.
+Select `yes`.

 #### OD135
 ```sh
 python3.6 calibration/calibrate.py -a <ip_address> -n <file_name> -t sigmoid -f <name_after_fit> -p od_135